boscoh/pdbremix/readme.md

 2. sim.pdb - is a fleshed out PDB that is populated with AMBER generated hydrogen atoms, need for positional constraints.

 The other packages are:

 - AMBER11-GBSA
 - NAMD2.8
 - GROMACS4.5

+The topology files make several assumptions.
+In all except AMBER11-GBSA, explicit waters are modelled in a box that has 10 Angstroms padding.
+Disulfide bonds are detected.
+Charged state of histidines, and charged residues are determined by package.
+Hydrogens are stripped then rebuilt.
+Multiple chains defined by chain ID's are interpreted as separate molecules.

+We pick the force-fields.

+AMBER11-GBSA is provided to do implicit solvent simulations, where there are no waters.
+This is a fast, dirty approach, which is quite useful.

+### Positional restraints

 ### Running simulations